 These strengths are gifts to one another.
 Appreciate them.
 Every last butter-soaked crumb.

-Recommendation: An easy way for couples to manage their finances together is by opening up a free account with Personal Capital.
+Manage Your Money In One Place: An easy way for couples to manage their finances together is by opening up a free account with Personal Capital.
 They are a great online wealth management tool which helps you keep track of your net worth, manage your budget, and analyze your retirement portfolios for unnecessary fees and risks.
-I’ve used them for a couple years now and find the tool very helpful in keeping me on track towards my financial goals.
+I’ve used them for a three years now and find the tool very helpful in keeping me on track towards my financial goals.
+I used to have to manually track over 28 financial accounts on eight different platforms.
+Now, I can track everything in one place and figure out where to best optimize my wealth.